AuditWalk CLI Documentation

 • Learning the workflow from scratch: CLI Guide

-• Looking up exact syntax now: CLI Reference
+• Looking up exact syntax now: CLI Command Reference

 • Clarifying term meaning: CLI Glossary